tschaub/nik/readme.md

     cd foo
     nik bar

 You'll be prompted for a few questions (similar to `npm init`).
-When you're done, you'll have a new module ready to be `npm install`ed, pushed up to GitHub, or published anywhere else.
+When you're done, you'll have a new module ready to be pushed up to GitHub or published anywhere else.

 ## Credit where credit is due